 SuDS should be dispersed across a development (e.g. not concentrated in a single attenuation feature) with consideration given to design for and retaining the first 5mm of rainfall.
-SuDS should be designed so that they do not impact on archaeology.
+SuDS should be designed so that they do not impact on unlikely to have significant implications for the SA findings.

+archaeology.
 Impacts can be caused by draining waterlogged archaeology or introducing surplus water and pollution from surface runoff into archaeological sediments via soakaways.
 Consideration should be given to the most appropriate course of action to protect buried, waterlogged archaeology through the design of SuDS features.